SSWConsulting/SSW.Rules.Content/rules/do-you-use-gitignore-for-your-repo/rule.md

 1. Use Pre-made Templates:
 You don’t need to write a .gitignore from scratch!
 You can:

 a.
-Use templates based on your programming language or framework.
+Use templates based on your programming language or framework. gitignore template from [github](https://github.com/github/gitignore)
 b.
 Use a generator like [gitignore.io](https://www.toptal.com/developers/gitignore) to create a .gitignore file tailored to your project.
 c.
 Use command `dotnet new gitignore` to create gitignore file for dotnet application.
 More details on [create dotnet gitignore](https://dev.to/rafalpienkowski/easy-to-create-gitignore-for-the-dotnet-developers-1h42)